 With your agreement, the student will need to request an interruption to study by completing a change of registration status form, which you must also sign to indicate your approval.
-This should be sent to the Graduate School and may need to be considered by representatives of the Student Performance and Development System.
+This should be sent to the Graduate School and may need to be considered by representatives of the SPDS.
 Interruption to study can have financial implications.
-The sickness pay policy for postgraduate research students can be found on the Graduate School site on RVC Learn.
-If appropriate, you should also suggest to your student that they contact the Money and Welfare Adviser (moneymatters@rvc.ac.uk).
+The sickness pay policy for postgraduate research students can be found on the Graduate School site on RVC Learn. lf appropriate, you should also suggest to your student that they the Welfare Adviser contact Monev and (moneymatters@rvc.ac.uk).

 When does my MRes student have to hand in their project?
 At the end of the 11th month of study, which for full-time students will be 1st September of the academic year in which they were enrolled (or the first Monday after 1st September when this falls on a weekend).
 The oral exam should be held by the end of September.
 Dates will be adjusted appropriately for part-time students.
 Note: Some MRes students will be hoping to start a PhD in October and a PhD studentship offer may be conditional upon the award of their MRes.
 Therefore, they will want to know their degree result by the end of September.